csiglab/Produceologia/research/2025-6-Clus10k/README.md

 * The model can be fine-tuned on financial domain text for better performance.
 * Ambiguity and overlap between sectors may require hierarchical or multi-label classification approaches.

+## Topic Modelling

+> ...

+- Use topic modeling for exploratory analysis and feature extraction to discover thematic structures.

+- Then feed topic distributions as features into supervised classifiers (e.g., neural nets, transformers) trained on labeled sector data.

+- Alternatively, use topic modeling to cluster companies initially and then manually assign sector labels to clusters, creating a semi-supervised approach.

+Pros:
+- Unsupervised Approach: Topic models (like LDA) do not require labeled data, so you can discover latent topics representing sectors without pre-tagged examples.

+- Insightful Themes: They can reveal underlying thematic clusters of words that correspond to industry sectors or sub-sectors.

+- Interpretability:  Topics are distributions over words, which can be inspected to understand the semantic grouping.

+- Scalable:  Easily applied to large corpora of filings.

+Cons / Limitations:

+- Granularity & Ambiguity: Topics may be too broad or too mixed to cleanly represent a specific economic sector, especially if company descriptions contain multiple lines of business.

+- No Direct Labeling: Topics themselves are unlabeled clusters of words; mapping them to standard sector codes (NAICS, GICS) requires manual interpretation or additional classification.

+- Sparse & Noisy Text: 10-K filings are long and verbose, with boilerplate language that can dilute sector-specific terms, reducing topic model effectiveness.

+- Less Precision Than Supervised Models: If labeled data is available, supervised classifiers using embeddings (BERT/finBERT) usually outperform topic models in accuracy.

 ## **Evaluation & Interpretation**

 * **Validate Clusters**: